ismail699999/qb-target-Redesign/README.md

 # qb-target-Redesign
-qb-target Redesign made by ismata

-This script is a COG of the original qb-target from QBCore framework
+This is a redesign of [qbcore-framework/qb-target](https://github.com/qbcore-framework/qb-target) BY ISMAIL

+✅ Updated visuals
+✅ Better positioning
+✅ Improved for custom UI use

+## License

+This project is licensed under GNU GPLv3 — see the LICENSE file

 # Preview: